-For enjoyment and something, creative one can work on a lighting electronics project.
+For enjoyment and something, creative one can work on lighting DIY LED projects.
 Light-emitting diodes (LED) are the famous lighting devices of recent years.
 The increasing popularity and demand for LEDs are replacing conventional light bulbs very fast.
 The electronic industry is flourishing day by day because the demand for luminance LEDs and colored LEDs is increasing.
 Among the colored LEDs, blue-colored LEDs are more common.
 These LED lights are used in automobiles, household appliances, control circuits, and many other tasks.
 One can use TRIAC, a three-phase semiconductor, as the switch of light dimmers.

-Let us discuss some electronics projects that you can easily build by yourself.
+Let us discuss some DIY LED projects that you can easily build by yourself.

 In this electronics project, you can design an LED circuit that will give you a light for 10 to 15 seconds, and after that set time, it turns off automatically.